-The FDA believes public services should be reflective of the people they serve.
+The FDA believes public services should reflect the people they serve.
 We are committed to the promotion of equality for all and actively oppose all forms of harassment, prejudice and discrimination.

 What is the FDA doing to promote equality and diversity?

 We work with employers to improve opportunities for under-represented groups across the civil service and eliminate direct and indirect discrimination.

-The FDA’s work on equality is co-ordinated by our Executive Committee's Equality, Inclusion and Diversity Sub-committee and strategically led by National Officer Jane Cockram.
+The FDA’s work on equality is co-ordinated by our Executive Committee's Equality, Diversity and Inclusion Sub-committee and strategically led by National Officer Jane Cockram.
 National Officer Victoria Taylor is the union's lead on women's workplace issues.